 6. Balance all of it out

 The key to gallery wall planning is balance.
 In Joanna Gaines’ gallery wall tale, she indicates starting with your biggest portions as an anchor and then building around them.
 However, placement is the best way to tie everything together.
 Also, she says to look at the colors of every piece and choose the handiest two or 3 body shades and patterns to “acquire a more unified look.”
-Even in the case, your gallery doesn’t have a lot of shapes, doing so can “add a cohesiveness, so the curation doesn’t seem random.”
+Even in the case, that your gallery doesn’t have a lot of shapes, doing so can “add a cohesiveness, so the curation doesn’t seem random.”

 7. Create a template